 - Cultural standards of chosen country for professional and personal contacts, titles, showing emotions, dress-code, the role of tradition and religion in society, the concept of time, the notion of individualism and collectivism and the concept of hierarchy in society and assignment of status.

 - Norms, laws, and taboos and action plan for the first two months in the country.

-In addition basic training modules include: Powerful Examples, Cultural assimilator and short movies show a series of scenarios, or critical incidents, that involve some sort of culture clash or misunderstanding to prepare people for interacting effectively with culturally different others.
+In addition the basic training module includes: Powerful Examples, Cultural assimilator and short movies show a series of scenarios, or critical incidents, that involve some sort of culture clash or misunderstanding to prepare people for interacting effectively with culturally different others.
 Games, Simulating cross-cultural interactions and exploring assumptions and behaviours.
 Contrasting Values Exercise, Iceberg Culture Model, Cross Cultural Nonverbal Communication, Video analysis, Mindmap, Culture GPS and some more 🙂

 In our long teaching praxis we recognise that each person prefers different learning styles and techniques.
 It is why we use a variety different teaching methods to get the same message across and make sure that no one is left out or falls behind.
 It is our way of making sure that all participants engage with all of the subject content, especially the key concepts and learning points.
 Our trainings consist of different sessions combining short lectures and practical exercises and involves a great deal of interaction.
 Simulations and team exercises aim to not only identify, but to fully understand the key differences in cultural behaviour.

 In combining cognitive (didactic) and participatory (experiential) learning our relocation course program seeks to introduce to the knowledge, attitudes, and skills needed to live and work successfully in multicultural context.

 Our methods chosen by cognitive, affective und creative dimensions of learning here .

 OUR INTERCULTURAL APPROACH